epfl-ada/ada-2024-project-lil0mohammadali/README.md

     - formatting of the title with capitalization
     - subscribers at time of upload
     - frequency of video uploads at the time upload

+The type of video can be determined by filtering based on certain keywords in the title and description, by searching for specific keywords.
+We notices that the vast majority of videos that are about live footage include the terms "live" or "live footage" in either the title or description, so that allows us to seperate them from the rest.

 With the statistics we can analyze how different events are reported and compare between events based on the locations and event category.